-- Ultimate Medical Academy is authorized to offer online programs by the West Virginia Council for Community and Technical College Education. - Ultimate Medical Academy is currently not enrolling students in the Associate of Science, Health Sciences Pharmacy Technician program, the Pharmacy Technician Diploma program and the Health Information Technology diploma program.
+• Ultimate Medical Academy is authorized to offer online programs by the West Virginia Council for Community and Technical College Education.

 Wisconsin

 • Ultimate Medical Academy is approved by the Education Approval Board (EAB) to do business in Wisconsin as a private school, subject to the provisions of Wisconsin Statutes 38.50 and all administrative rules adopted pursuant to the statutes.